List of Los Angeles Metro Rail stations: System

-The system has 107 stations serving its six lines.
-Fourteen of these stations are transfer stations, which allow passengers to transfer between lines.
-Eleven of these stations are termini—stations at the end of lines.
-55 of the stations are within the city of Los Angeles and the other 52 stations are located in surrounding communities in Los Angeles County.
+The system has 110 stations serving its six lines.
+14 stations are transfer stations, which allow passengers to transfer between lines.
+11 stations are termini—stations at the end of lines.
+57 of the stations are within the city of Los Angeles, and the other 53 stations are located in surrounding communities in Los Angeles County.

 Lines

 There are six Metro Rail lines, each of which is associated with a letter.